emqx/mqtt-jmeter/README.md

 - **Keep alive(s)**: Ping packet send interval in seconds.
 Default value is 300, which means each connection sends a ping packet to MQTT server every 5 minutes.
 - **Connect attampt max**: The maximum number of reconnect attempts before an error is reported back to the client on the first attempt by the client to connect to a server.
 Set to -1 to use unlimited attempts.
 Defaults to 0.
 - **Reconnect attampt max**:  The maximum number of reconnect attempts before an error is reported back to the client after a server connection had previously been established.
 Set to -1 to use unlimited attempts.
 Defaults to 0.
-- **Clean session**: If you want to maintaining state information between sessions, set it to false; otherwise, set it to true.
+- **Clean session**: If you want to maintain state information between sessions, set it to false; otherwise, set it to true.

 ## Pub Sampler